 Choose the “C” drive or the drive on which you’ve installed the Windows.
-After that enter the Intital Size and Maximum Size of your PC virtual memory.
+After that enter the Initial Size and Maximum Size of your PC virtual memory.

-After filling the Initial and Maximum size of your windows Virtual Memory and simply choose the SET and then hit the “OK” button.
+After filling in the Initial and Maximum size of your Windows Virtual Memory simply choose the SET and then hit the “OK” button.

-The Windows comes with System File Checker in order to scan all the corrupted files and automatically repair or replace them using one command line.
+Windows comes with a System File Checker in order to scan all the corrupted files and automatically repair or replace them using one command line.

 Type the CMD on the search bar given next to the Start Menu.
 You need to open Command Prompt by “Run as the Administrator.”

-Once the Command Prompt opens, Simply enter the following command line and hit enter button.
+Once the Command Prompt opens, Simply enter the following command line and hit the enter button.

 This will run a system scan and automatically scan the corrupted files into your computer system and replace them within a few minutes.

-Now type “chkdsk /r ” in the command prompt and hit enter button.
+Now type “chkdsk /r ” in the command prompt and hit the enter button.